uros7251/solar-path-visualizer/README.md

 - Adjustable latitude (-90° to 90°)
 - Day of year selection with month markers
 - Real-time solar declination display
+- Automatic location and date detection using browser geolocation

 ## Installation